dcppc/2018-june-workshop/docs/agenda.md

 - All talks will take place in **PAB 320**.
 - The full stack hackathon will take place in **PAB 131**
-- Breakout groups will be disperses in the atrium.
+- Breakout groups will be disperse in the atrium.

 ### Workshop Day 1: June 29, 2018